-2.7 The scope of Internal Audit allows for unrestricted coverage of the Authority's activities in order to review, report and provide the appropriate assurance based on its reviews to the Audit Committee.
+- 2.8 The scope of Internal Audit allows for unrestricted coverage of the Authority's activities in order to review, report and provide the appropriate assurance based on its reviews to the Governance and Audit Committee.
 Internal Audit shall also have unrestricted access to all records, property and assets deemed necessary by auditors in the course of an audit.
-In addition, Internal Audit, will have unrestricted access to:- the Audit Committee the Chief Executive the Leader of the Council Members of the Council individual Chief Officers all Authority employees.
+In addition, Internal Audit, will have unrestricted access to:-

+- the Governance and Audit Committee

+- the Chief Executive

+- the Leader of the Council

+- Members of the Council

+- individual Chief Officers

+- all Authority employees.

-- 2.8 Such access to records, access and personnel may be limited to certain named individuals as agreed with the Chief Internal Auditor where highly sensitive or confidential information is involved. - 2.9 Internal Audit is known as the 3rd line of defence within an organisation, with operational management controls being the 1st, risk management and compliance the 2rd.
+- 2.9 Such access to records, assets and personnel may be limited to certain named individuals as agreed with the Chief Internal Auditor where highly sensitive or confidential information is involved.

+- 2.10 Internal Audit is known as the 3rd line of defence within an organisation, with operational management controls being the 1st, risk management and compliance the 2nd.
 Each line has its own role in the Authority to ensure that risks are appropriately managed and identified.
-Internal audit's unique role is to provide assurance to the senior management that is objective and independent of management about the controls in place to manage risk.
+Internal Audit's unique role is to provide assurance to the strategic management that is objective and independent of management about the controls in place to manage risk.
+The Institute of internal Auditors 'Three Line Model' is included at Appendix 3.